chandrasekhar2039/react-to-do-app/README.md

 # react-to-do-app

-Its an replica of _The google keep_  without the Database functionality (will be added soon.
+Its an replica of _The google keep_  without the Database functionality (will be added soon).

 ## SETUP